Punjab govt buckles under 'vaccine scam' charge, asks pvt hospitals to return stock | Politics

 - India

-Under flak from the opposition for ''diverting'' Covid vaccines to private hospitals, the Punjab government on Friday asked them to return all stock meant for the 18-44 age group.
+Under flak from the opposition for ''diverting'' Covid vaccines to private hospitals to make a profit, the Punjab government on Friday asked them to return all stock meant for the 18-44 age group.

 The dramatic turnabout came after opposition parties – Shiromani Akali Dal, Aam Aadmi Party and Bharatiya Janata Party –- slammed the Congress government for “selling” to private hospitals doses meant to be administered free.

+And hours later, the state government issued the new order, withdrawing “one-time” instructions to private hospitals to vaccinate people in the 18-44 years category.

+Now, the recalled vaccine doses will be administered free to this age group by the government, the minister told the media.

-“The order of providing one-time limited vaccine dose to 18-44 years age group population through private hospitals has not been taken in the right spirit and is hereby withdrawn,” the government note said.
+“The order of providing one-time limited vaccine doses to 18-44 years age group population through private hospitals has not been taken in the right spirit and is hereby withdrawn,” the new government note said.

 “Further, it has been decided that the private hospitals should return forthwith all the vaccine doses available with them,” Vikas Garg, who is in charge of Punjab’s Covid vaccination programme, said in the order.